COUNTRY NAME – România (romanian spelling)

-The plains of south-eastern Romania are extremely fertile as part of the world’s two Chernozem belts.
+The plains of south-eastern Romania are part of the world’s two Chernozem belts.
 A chernozem belt is a large stretch of land made up of black topsoil – the world’s most fertile soil and the best for agriculture.
 Romania’s plains belong to the Eastern European belt, the second one being found in the Canadian Prairies.

 The mountains have rugged terrain improper for large-scale farming but suitable for vineyards, orchards and pasturage.
 Unlike other mountains of Europe, the Carpathians are rich in natural resources which has attracted foreign interests since time immemorial: from the Roman Empire, to the Austrian empire, and today – modern corporations.
 Natural resources include: various minerals, precious metals (gold, silver, platinum and others), high concentration of rare metals, abundance of minerals springs, wood and others.
 Metallic ores include iron, chrome, nickel, aluminum, zinc etc. Other natural resources are petroleum, natural gas, coal, copper, uranium.